 Performance Ceiling

 For a portfolio site, this doesn't matter much.
-For an e-commerce site where every second of load time costs conversions, it adds up.
+For an e-commerce site where Akamai research shows every 1-second delay reduces conversions by up to 22%, it adds up fast.

 Design Constraints

 Templates are a double-edged sword.
 Yes, they look good — but they look like Squarespace templates.
-Visit enough small business sites and you start recognizing them.
+Visit enough small business sites and you start recognizing the framework itself.

 More importantly, you're limited to what the template allows.
-Want a specific animation?
-A unique scroll interaction?
-A layout that doesn't fit the grid?
-You're either hacking around limitations or accepting you can't have it.
+Want a specific scroll animation?
+A unique interaction pattern?
+A layout that doesn't fit the grid system?
+You're either hacking around the platform's limitations or accepting you can't have it.

-Squarespace covers the basics — meta titles, descriptions, alt tags.
+Squarespace covers the basics — meta titles, descriptions, alt tags, basic structured data.
 But you can't control:

 Scalability